enesarat/PatikaDevParamHafta1Odev/README.md

-# Restful Api Developement Task
+# Restful Api Development Task

  -      It must comply with the rest standards.
  -    GET, POST, PUT, DELETE, PATCH methods should be used.